rubyfu/RubyFu/en/README.md

 ### Who should read this book?

 Ideally, Hackers!
 Those who have enough experience to hack our world and have _at least_ basics in the Ruby programming language.
-To get the best benefits of the book, open Rubyfu.net and pin its browser tab; Use the irb/pry interactive interpreter to run the code or run it as a script.
+To get the best benefits of the book, open Rubyfu.net and pin its browser tab.
+Use the irb/pry interactive interpreter to run the code, or run it as a script.
 Enhance the code to fit your needs and yeah, tweet the code and its output to [@Rubyfu](https://twitter.com/rubyfu) to share it with our awesome community.

 ### Organization of the book

 #### Module 0x0 \| [Introduction](README.md)

 Module 0x0 is just a smooth start for you, whether you're a reader, writer, hacker or someone who came to say hi.
-In this module you'll find a great start for you as a contributor, where all kinds of contributions are welcome starting from proofreading all the way to topic writing.
+In this module you'll find a great start for you as a contributor, where all kinds of contributions are welcome starting from proofreading all the way up to topic writing.

 #### Module 0x1 \| [Basic Ruby Kung Fu](module_0x1__basic_ruby_kung_fu/README.md)

-Module 0x1 is an awesome collection of the most commonly needed String manipulation, extraction and conversion tasks; dealing with real cases that you might face during your hack.
-Your encoding and data conversion may be a trivial or complex topic and here we don't care, we'll solve it.
+Module 0x1 is an awesome collection of the most commonly needed string manipulation, extraction and conversion tasks; dealing with real cases that you might face during your hack.
+Your encoding and data conversion may be a trivial or complex challenge and here we don't care, we'll solve it.

 #### Module 0x2 \| [System Kung Fu](module_0x2__system_kung_fu/README.md)

-Module 0x2 digs more into system hacking, where system commands, file manipulation, cryptography and generating common hashes are commonly needed.
-Getting simple bind and reverse shells with Ruby is a skill you need no doubt.
-Almost all mainstream Linux systems are shipped with ruby and if not, no problem, we always have other ways.
+Module 0x2 digs more into system hacking, where system commands, file manipulation, cryptography and generating common hashes are often needed.
+Getting simple bind and reverse shells with Ruby is a useful skill, no doubt.
+Almost all mainstream Linux systems are shipped with ruby and if not, no problem, we always have other ways to make use of our knowledge.

 #### Module 0x3 \| [Network Kung Fu](module_0x3__network_kung_fu/README.md)